YixiongDing/Software-Requirements-Analysis/SRA.md

 3. Design first for the primary then adjust for the secondary

 #### Supplemental
-1. Their needs are represented by a combination of those for
+1. Their needs are represented by a combination of those for primary and secondary personas
 2. No need for further adjustment
 3. Political personas are a good example of this
     - To address stakeholders assumptions